vladbalmos/swytch-pro-pinout/README.md

 ## Connection map starting at the controller side and ending to the connectors out of the handlebar mount
-See the [connector-map.png](./connector-map.png) for a visual guide, the following is the text version.
-The pin numbering scheme is counter clockwise, pin 1 is left most starting from the connector keying feature (see the svg)
+See the [connector-map.png](./connector-map.png) for a visual guide.
+The pin numbering scheme is counter clockwise, pin 1 is left most starting from the connector keying feature